terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 - [ ] Different language in the south
 - [ ] How to add moral decisions like degenesis
 - [ ] Inflation rules
-- [ ] Razzy wants to find tree sap.
 - [ ] Promoter some npc from Hendenburgh to it's own page

 ## Snoozed

-- [ ] Tax papers from the monastery were destroyed, but there were copies in the capital.
-- [ ] Documents make Griffin look as stealing money.

 ## Exploration